- Home

 Short-term car insurance is a temporary insurance that protects you and your vehicle from damage and liability for a specified period.
 There are reasons that you may only need car insurance for a day, a week, or a month, and this is what temporary car insurance is for.
 Typically, temporary car insurance is good for up to 30 days.
 After that, you may be able to extend it or purchase a regular policy for six to 12 months.

-It’s better to be protected during this short time period rather than risking not having insurance.
+It’s better to be protected during this short period rather than risking not having insurance.
 It can also be more cost-effective to purchase a temporary car insurance policy than pay for a regular policy.
+However, it’s important to note that rates for short-term policies may not be proportionally lower than those for an annual car insurance policy.
+Insurance costs can vary widely based on individual factors and the unique pricing strategies of different car insurance providers.
 Though uncommon, there are times in your life when a long-term car insurance policy doesn’t make sense.
 Our sister company in the U.K., Veygo, offers temporary auto insurance policies for monthly, daily, or even hourly periods of time.
 But in the U.S., car insurance is usually sold on a long-term basis.
 Nearly all insurance carriers provide auto policies for a six-month or yearly timeframe to make sure you’re always covered and don’t have to constantly renew your policy.
 But what should you do when you need short-term car insurance when it’s not offered by standard carriers?
 Read on.

 Can you get short-term or temporary car insurance?

-As we mentioned above, most car insurance companies don’t typically offer auto policies that cover shorter than a six-month period.
-Though you may see online advertisements in the US for carriers offering as little as seven-day coverage, these websites are typically making false promises and will direct you to an agent who can only sell a minimum of a six-month policy.
+As we mentioned above, most car insurance companies don’t typically offer auto policies that cover a period shorter than six months.
+Though you may see online advertisements in the US for carriers offering as little as seven-day coverage, these websites may be making false promises and will direct you to an agent who can only sell a minimum of a six-month policy.
+However, some providers do offer customizable car insurance policies that allow consumers to tailor coverage and duration to their specific needs.
 Of course, this doesn’t negate the fact that you might need short-term car insurance.
 There are options out there, but first, let’s go over why you might need this in the first place.

 Why would you need short term or temporary insurance?